okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/identity-providers/index.md

 Adding any of these IdPs allows users to sign in to your app using their credentials from a specific IdP.

-## Benefits of using Okta to manage Identity Providers
+## Benefits of using Okta to manage IdPs

 You could connect your app directly to an IdP (for example, using an SDK to add a button for **Sign in with Google**).
 However, using Okta as the user store for your app and letting Okta manage the IdP connections has some benefits: